President-Banda/acc4_kahoot_challenge/README.md

-A group of strangers came together to recreate the kahoot game just to test out and re-enforce their Python programming skills this README is too Short
+A group of strangers came together to recreate the kahoot game just to test out and re-enforce their Python programming skills this README is too Short Short Short.